What Is It?

 For

-, and
+<select>, and

-you'll need to apply the flex-input
+<textarea> you'll need to apply the flex-input class.

-In addition, <textarea>
+In addition, <textarea> required the ta-default class.

 For

-<radio>
+<radio> and

-you'll need to apply either the
+<checkbox> you'll need to apply either the

-radio
+radio or

-checbox
+checbox class.

 Getting Started